 I love my solar oven for all kinds of cooking, including meatloaf.
 Solar cooking time can vary based on how strong your sunshine is, how much cloud cover is present and how often you adjust your oven to follow the track of the sun.

 So I slide my meatloaves into my solar oven and adjust the angle to where the solar oven is pointed most directly toward the sun.
 (This is made much easier with the Sun Tracker Cube option on my solar oven)

 I check my temps occasionally and take an opportunity to re-adjust my oven as the sun moves across the sky.

 I bring in my meatloaves and spread a little ketchup on top of the loaves.
-Sometimes I’ll sprinkle dried herbs or a drizzle of honey into my ketchup before spreading it across the loaves, but all of this is optional anyway.
-Then I pop them back into the solar oven for about 10 minutes.
+Sometimes I’ll sprinkle dried herbs, a couple of drops of Worcestershire or a drizzle of honey into my ketchup before spreading it across the loaves, but all of that is optional.

 I like to make several meatloaves at a time as part of my Cook-Once, Eat-Twice method of cooking.
 This meatloaf is one of RancherMan's Faves! #TexasHomesteader

-- 2 lbs ground meat (I used ground wild pork)
+- 2 lbs ground meat (I used a mixture of ground beef & ground wild pork)

 - 4 large eggs